Off The Grid Kratky Method - No Soil or Power Required

 That is all there is to it.

 For the first week or so the plants will not look happy.
 They will look droopy as they adjust to the new environment.
 After a short time you will see large amounts of new growth.

-The medium in which the plant’s roots grow is called the growing medium.
-It may include a wide range of substances like Rockwool, coconut fiber, perlite, vermiculite, sand, gravel, wood chips etc. This growing medium is an inert substance which is not responsible for supplying any nourishment to the plant, its only purpose is to hold the plant in place.
+The medium which holds the plant is called the growing medium.
+It may include a wide range of substances like rockwool, coconut fiber, perlite, vermiculite, sand, gravel, wood chips etc. This growing medium is an inert substance which is not responsible for supplying any nourishment to the plant, its only purpose is to hold the plant in place.

 When using the Kratky method in hydroponics your nutrients act as plant food much like soil does.
 Your nutrients will supply the fertilizer and food for your plants.

 For a dry mix nutrient powder I use HYDRO-GARDENS CHEM-GRO POPULAR HOBBY FORMULA 10-8-22.
 Mix 1 teaspoon 10-8-22 and 1/2 teaspoon Epsom salt MgSO4 per 1 Gallon of Water.

 If you don’t want to mix, buy Fox Farm liquid nutrients because it is a pre made consistent mix of the water and nutrients.
 I have used the same bottle for 3 years.
 It will cost about $20.00 but you only use a very small amount in the mix.

 About every one or two months you should redo the system by adding fresh water and new nutrients.
 Follow the directions printed on your nutrient package.
 Over doing the mixture strength will cause nutrient lockout or even kill your plants by burning the roots.